dekuNukem/duckyPad/getting_started.md

 If for some reason it didn't work, you can also **load from SD card**.

-* Remove the SD card from duckyPad
+* Push the SD card inwards until it pops out

 * Mount it on your computer